Selection 18 min read

 Contract Terms to Require

-• Explicit obligations for clinical safety communications
+• Explicit obligations for clinical safety communications, cybersecurity notices, FDA communications that affect the product, and customer-facing corrective actions.

 Primary Sources